kailash-manasarovar/statement/docs/crimes/protagonists.md

 ## Domingo and Carmen Lopez Cano

-- Key figures in the attack.
+- Key figures in the attacks.
-- Given their name relates to all things canine, any reference online to dogs, particularly when it also is content of a threatening or abusive nature, is interesting.
+- Given their name relates to all things canine and wolverine, any reference online to dogs, particularly when it also is content of a threatening or abusive nature, is interesting and suggests it is coming from them and their family.
 - Dogs feature constantly in the online harassment and threats.

 ### Carmen Cano